Fall Festivities & Rich Histories Make These 7 Cities Perfect for a Columbus Day Weekend Getaway

 Soak up Fall Flavors and Historic Vibes

-Parades and festivals will commence all over the country from October 6th to 8th, many of which celebrate America’s diversity and legacy of immigration.
-A holiday steeped in history, we’ve rounded up seven US cities with rich histories of their own where you can enjoy an educational and entertaining Columbus Day weekend getaway.
+Parades and festivals will commence all over the country from October 6 to 8, many of which celebrate America’s diversity and legacy of immigration.
+A holiday steeped in history, we’ve rounded up seven U.S. cities with rich histories of their own where you can enjoy an educational and entertaining Columbus Day weekend getaway.

 New York City